model-template/MOTE/README.md

-# MOTE
+# MOTE: A Responsible Face Recognition Approach for Small and Mid-Scale Systems Through Personalized Neural Networks

-MOTE: A Responsible Face Recognition Approach for Small and Mid-Scale Systems Through Personalized Neural Networks
+Further code is still in work